 Colonel Dixon smiled, "Yes, Sir, just outside Shenandoah National Park."

 "Yes, Sir.
 What do you want to do about Dr. MacGyver?"
-Colonel Reynolds asked quickly, his eyes darting over to the man who so closely resembled Jack.
+Colonel Reynolds asked quickly.
+His eyes darted over to the man who so closely resembled Jack.

 "Why?"
 Jack asked, his eyes narrowing slightly.